devteds/.github/profile/README.md

-### Hi there 👋 This is Devteds by Chandra Shettigar

 [Devteds](https://www.devteds.com) is your go-to for concise, educational tutorials on Cloud Engineering, DevOps, Docker, and Software Architecture.
 Master essential tech skills with our focused content!

 In this GitHub org, I share source code and that includes,